 What if our Kendal shop declines the valuation?

-The item is returned to you free of charge, fully tracked and insured.
+The item is returned to you free of charge, fully tracked and signed for.
 Declining costs the charity nothing and there is no pressure to accept.

 When and how is the charity paid?